-Capacitors are integral components in electronics, and they come in diverse types.
+Capacitors are integral electronic components, and they come in diverse types.
 Each type is specifically designed for certain applications.

 The capacitor market has shown remarkable growth, reaching a global valuation of USD 34.65 billion in 2022.
 Based on that valuation, it’s projected to soar to approximately USD 61.83 billion by 2032.